 Benefits of the RTVS Pathways:

-- Relationship-building among physicians and care team that fosters community of practice
+Relationship-building among physicians and care team that fosters a community of practice

 Providers based in rural areas have 24/7 access to Peer-to-Peer Pathways for Emergency, Critical Care, Pediatrics and Maternity & Newborn.
 In addition, there are several Quick Reply services in Dermatology, Hematology, Rheumatology, Thrombosis, and myofascial pain.
 A quick-reply Post COVID-19 Recovery Clinic Referral pathway has also been added.